Lelekhoa1812/Linguaphile/README.md

 - **Score Tracking**: The app tracks correct answers, showing the final score when the test completes.
 - **Retry Option**: After completing the quiz, users are shown a dialog with options to try again or quit to the initial mode selection screen.

+#### Show Incorrect Answers:
+- All incorrect answer will be append as a list.
+- User can trigger button to show all incorrect answer they have made, user will be redirected to ShowIncorrectAnswer (SIA) fragment where it shows all incorrect Vocabulary listing (similar to HomeFragment but without filtration methods and option actions).

 ### 5. My Profile Fragment

 The **My Profile** fragment allows users to manage their profile information, including: